Julie A. Robinson (biologist): Career

 She went on to do postdoctoral research in Texas at the University of Houston.
 At the University of Houston she created maps indicating how different species responded to hurricanes.
 She then went on to work with Lockheed Martin in the Image Science Laboratory at Houston’s Johnson Space Center, training astronauts for Space Station Mir, the Space Shuttle, and the International Space Station.
 While working at Lockheed Martin, she led a NASA sponsored project to develop the mapping of coral reefs all around the globe.
 She was an author with Cynthia A. Evans of a paper on spatial resolution of photographic remote sensing data which was the first peer-reviewed publication featuring data collected from the International Space Station.

 In 2004, she started working at NASA as a science representative for the International Space Station.
 In 2006 she became a deputy program scientist, and served as ISS chief scientist from 2007-2019.
 She oversaw the laboratory from the assembly period to full utilization with hundreds of experiments and scientists active at any given time.
 She oversaw the expansion of ISS research to include Earth science and astrophysics instruments, the use of the ISS National Lab by other government agencies, industry, and nonprofit organizations, and international collaboration and effective use of ISS by scientists from four ISS international partner agencies and over 100 countries.
 She founded and served as the executive editor of the first two editions of the International Space Station Benefits for Humanity series, and spoke broadly about the variety of unique scientific results with the media.

 She received the NASA Outstanding Leadership Medal in 2011.
 She was named National Youth Science Camp Alumna of the Year in 2017.
 In a commencement address at the University of Nevada, Reno College of Science and College of Engineering graduation ceremony in 2019, Robinson called for each graduate to “make a lifetime commitment to public communication—to ensure that your knowledge is available to everyone, that science is part of our public discourse.”
+She also received an honorary Doctor of Science degree from Utah State University in 2021.